The Who's Tommy Pinball Wizard: Features

-Other version
+Other versions

-Data East was one of few regular pinball company that manufactured custom pinball games e.g. for the movie Richie Rich.
-This pinball machine was based on The Who's Tommy Pinball Wizard machine.
-10 pre-production prototypes were also made for promotional use in conjunction with the off-Broadway productions.
-These prototypes had six pop bumpers were as the production version only has 3.
-The game made its debut at the Hard Rock Cafe in Dallas in October of 1993, one of these games fell off the truck and was destroyed.
+Data East was one of few regular pinball company that manufactured custom pinball games.
+A single game was made for the film Richie Rich, based on the Tommy pinball machine.
+Another machine based on Tommy, called Kabuki, was produced for Mr. Nakamura, head of Namco who was fighting cancer at the time.

+Ten pre-production prototypes were also made for promotional use in conjunction with the off-Broadway productions.
+These prototypes had six pop bumpers while the production version only has three.
+The game made its debut at the Hard Rock Cafe in Dallas in October 1993 where one of these games fell off the truck and was destroyed.
 Another was used in the 1993 Macy's Thanksgiving Day Parade, this special machine was rigged for "autoplay" and had no backbox, electronics were cabinet-mounted.
 Reportedly, these prototypes may have had EM chime units.

+Reception

+In a review for The Flipside Data East were congratulated for a fantastic game suitable for novices and for experienced players.

 In popular culture

 The machine appears, anachronistically, in Further Tales of the City, in a scene set in a gay bar.
 The miniseries is set in 1981 — thirteen years before the release of The Who's Tommy Pinball Wizard.